Groups acting on trees with Tits' independence property (P): Introduction

-The final section is devoted to examples.
-We show how the local action diagram can be used in for classifying group actions on trees by classifying the 70 $\propP{}$-closed vertex-transitive actions on trees of degree $0 \le d \le 5$, and give a GAP (\cite{GAP4}) implementation due to S. Tornier that can be used to classify vertex-transitive actions of larger degrees.
+Section~\ref{sec:examples} is devoted to examples.
+We show how the local action diagram can be used for classifying group actions on trees by classifying all 70 of the $\propP{}$-closed vertex-transitive actions on trees of degree $0 \le d \le 5$, and give a GAP (\cite{GAP4}) implementation due to Stephan Tornier that can be used to classify vertex-transitive actions of larger degrees.\\

-Finally, we give an example of how Corollary~\ref{cor:comp_gen+simple} can be used to produce more groups in $\ms{S}$, which demonstrates that within $\ms{S}$, the groups $U(\Delta)$ have a certain universality property.
+Finally, we give an example of how Corollary~\ref{cor:comp_gen+simple} can be used to produce more groups in $\ms{S}$, which demonstrates that within $\ms{S}$, the groups $\Univ(\Delta)$ have a certain universality property.